 Save as a .mod module library.
 Save it somewhere where you will find it again.

 Then we need to scale the image to the size required on your PCB.
 You will need to measure the size required, as you cannot scale this within KiCAD PCB.
-Luckily some clever folk have done an on-line KiCAD module scaler, which can be found here.
+Luckily some clever folk have done an on-line KiCAD module scaler, which can be found here (Link now broken – Not now available).
 In this case I am making the image to be 0.4 inches (around 10mm).
 Here you can also choose which layer you would like the component to be on.
 I used both back copper (layer 0) and front silkscreen (layer 21).

 Scroll to the bottom of the page, browse for your module library.
 You will also need the new width (in inches) and a name for your new module library (I tend to use the same name but with “_small” added).